undeflabs/UASECO-Maniaplanet/docs/FAQ.md

+## The server switch after 5 min. to the next map, where can I change that?
+> All gamemode settings are able to change in the `config/modescript_settings.xml`

 ## How to permanently save maps added from ManiaExchange?
 > You have to use the command `/admin writemaplist` to store the added map to the map list.